Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

 - *Sets*
   Click the drop-down list to change the attribute set for the product.
 All available attribute sets are displayed in the drop-down list.
 The currently selected attribute set is highlighted in bold.

-  > [Warning] Changing the attribute set can cause a loss of data.
+  > [Caution] Changing the attribute set can cause a loss of data.
 Therefore, a confirmation window is displayed to confirm the attribute set change.
 It is recommended not to change the attribute set subsequently.
 Note that the change cannot be undone once you have saved the changes.

 ### Completeness